Crazybus/helm-charts-1/elasticsearch/examples/migration/README.md

 The process will involve a re-sync and a rolling restart of all of your data nodes.
 Therefore it is important to disable shard allocation and perform a synced flush like you normally would during any other rolling upgrade.
 See the [rolling upgrades guide](https://www.elastic.co/guide/en/elasticsearch/reference/6.6/rolling-upgrades.html) for more information.

+* The default image for this chart is `docker.elastic.co/elasticsearch/elasticsearch` which contains the default distribution of Elasticsearch with a [basic license](https://www.elastic.co/subscriptions).
+Make sure to update the `image` and `imageTag` values to the correct Docker image and Elasticsearch version that you currently have deployed.
 * Convert your current helm/charts configuration into something that is compatible with this chart.
 * Take a fresh snapshot of your cluster.
 If something goes wrong you want to be able to restore your data no matter what.
 * Check that your clusters health is green.
 If not abort and make sure your cluster is healthy before continuing.